JHeeebert/marvel-flicks/README.md

 # Overview

 Introducing Marvel Flicks, the ultimate app for Marvel movie and comic fans!
-With Marvel Flicks, you'll have access to a searchable database of all Marvel Movies, complete with posters that display information about each film and its corresponding comics.
+With Marvel Flicks, you'll have access to a searchable database of all Marvel movies, complete with posters that display information about each film and its corresponding comics.
 Built using dynamic HTML, Tailwind CSS, and JavaScript, Marvel Flicks is the perfect way to keep track of your favorite Marvel movies, and comics all in one place.
 So whether you're a die-hard fan or just getting started with the Marvel universe, download Marvel Flicks today and start exploring!

 # Concept